pixelcodeio/pixelcode/README.md

 sh run.sh
 ```

-Any artboards exported using the plugin should have `.svg` files created in `app/exports`, and their xcode files generated with an `.out` extension.
+Any artboards exported using the plugin should have `.svg` files created in `app/exports`, and their xcode files generated with an `.swift` extension.

 ## XCode Setup